zhangxingshuo/py-robot/README.md

 # Python Robotic Control
 Python platform for remote control of robotics systems and cameras.

+Provides support for accessible robotics platforms, wireless camera streaming from onboard cameras mounted on robots, and external odometry taken from iOS devices.

 ## Setup
 ### Arduino
 It is assumed that an Arduino UNO board is being used, with continuous servos connected to pins 9 and 10.
 Note that this robot is fully tethered, so a USB extension may be required.